 There are many risk factors for colorectal cancer, but having a longstanding inflammatory bowel disease (IBD), especially ulcerative colitis (ulcers, or sores, in the colon), can increase your risk by almost 150 percent, according to a study in Digestive Endoscopy.

-And because people are typically diagnosed with ulcerative colitis in their twenties and thirties, that’s where we started.
-We approached the study with two clinical questions:
+And because people are typically diagnosed with ulcerative colitis in their twenties and thirties, that’s where the Baylor Scott & White researchers started.
+They approached the study with two clinical questions:

 - Could we find a better approach to diagnosing patients with ulcerative colitis?